Why does the iOS CarPlay 14 not Working

 There are some other configurations you have to make to enable CarPlay on your device.

-In case, you fail to manage these features, it could lead to some errors and cause CarPlay issues.
+In case you fail to manage these features, it could lead to some errors and cause CarPlay issues.
 Setting up iPhone’s content and privacy restrictions are some of these features you have to configure to make CarPlay run.

 Bluetooth connection or network errors

-You can use the CarPlay app either through wireless or wired connection.
+You can use the CarPlay app either through a wireless or wired connection.
 If your iPhone endures any kind of network connectivity issues, it could affect wireless features such as Bluetooth.
-This might cause iOS 14 CarPlay fail.
+This might cause iOS 14 CarPlay to fail.